learnable-content/Laravel-5/README.md

 # What are requests

 Requests are any input that comes to the server.
-Request can come in from the browser via the `GET` HTTP verb or any other verb (`POST`, `PUT`, `DELETE`, etc)
+Requests can come in from the browser via the `GET` HTTP verb or any other verb (`POST`, `PUT`, `DELETE`, etc).

-Laravel comes with a lot of methods for use to grab this request and use them to pass along information to the rest of our application.
+Laravel comes with a lot of methods that can be used to grab this request, and to pass along information to the rest of our application.

-## Type hinting request
+## Type Hinting Request

 Below is an example of the way we will be interfacing with the request object.
-We will be type hinting the request into our methods to a parameter into the method.
-Now we can access the name input whether it is a `GET` parameter or if the request is coming in through a `POST` form.
+We will be type hinting the request into our method.
+Now we can access the `name` input whether it is a `GET` parameter or if the request is coming in through a `POST` form.

 ```
 <?php